-MCS 124 Islamic Cultures and Traditions (3) 3 hours lecture
+MCS 124 Islamic Cultures and Traditions (3)

-Note: Cross listed as RS 124
+Note: Cross listed as RS 124 Transfer acceptability: CSU; UC

 An introductory course designed for students with a general interest in the Islamic world, including its history and cultural traditions.
 Examines the main social, traditional and legal institutions of Islam.